Zuhaitz-dev/TOMAT-OS/Overview.md

 make clean
 ```

-6. If you desire to run it on VirtualBox, use:
+6. If you desire to run it in VirtualBox, use:

 ```bash
 make run-iso-vbox